wfhallpg/pinewoodgreens.github.io/_includes/announcements.md

-#### Pool Schedule Survey
-Would you like to adjust the pool hours for next season?
-Take our [survey](https://docs.google.com/forms/d/e/1FAIpQLSfDuWhfiLhQNoY98HPZivW69TDcP3CEjmACDER4jtIPO-p8Kw/viewform) by 9/26!

 #### Community Tool Shed

 The Pinewood Greens Lending Shed Program is up and running.
 We have tools and other equipment available to borrow at no charge.
 Check out our [tool lending shed page](toolshed.html) for more details.